dwww Home | Manual pages | Find package

 current user's home directory, and the current working directory.
 If

-found, these files are read in order, and their contents is treated as
+found, these files are read in order, and their contents is treated as a

-for a discussion of available commands.
+a discussion of available commands.

 OPTIONS